Chef/Owner, Del Campo & Taco Bamba

 Del Campo is an upscale South American grill in the Penn Quarter neighborhood of Washington, D.C.
 In 2013, it was named a Best New Restaurant by Esquire magazine.
 In 2014, RAMW nominated Del Campo for Best New Restaurant.
 That same year, Washingtonian magazine called Del Campo “Washington’s best steakhouse.”

-Albisu also owns Taco Bamba in Falls Church, Virginia.
-This takeout taqueria reflects his Cuban and Peruvian roots, and operates next to Plaza Latina in Falls Church, Virginia, a Latin market owned by Albisu’s mother.
+Albisu also owns Taco Bamba in Falls Church and Vienna, Virginia.
+These takeout taquerias reflect his Cuban and Peruvian roots.
+The Falls Church location operates next to Plaza Latina in Falls Church, Virginia, a Latin market owned by Albisu’s mother.

 Before pursing independent ventures, Albisu served as executive chef of BLT Steak in downtown D.C.
 While at the helm, Albisu cooked for President and Mrs. Obama and led the restaurant to earn several accolades, including RAMW’s Power Spot of the Year in 2012.